Find books, government reports, websites, statistics, newspaper articles and images about Victorian bushfires from 1851 to today.

 The Bushfire Education website provides online teaching and learning resources to support the provision of bushfire education from the early learners through to Year 10.

-If you used a helpful website in the past, but the site no longer seems to work, it may be archived in the Internet Archive's Wayback Machine (you will need to know the website's address to access the archived copy of the site).
+If you used a helpful website in the past, but the site no longer seems to work or the page is not found, it may be archived in the Internet Archive's Wayback Machine (you will need to know the website's address to access the archived copy of the site).

 Advice on finding government reports about major Victorian fires can be found in the section of this guide dedicated to a particular fire.
 Use the tabs at the top of this page to discover these resources.